RetroReversing/retroReversing/categories/companies/datel.md

 ![Rocket Games for GBC](https://github.com/RetroReversing/retroReversing/assets/40120498/52312f56-c947-4290-b416-4e23dd4a86a3)

+The Rocket Games were also provided free as part of the Playstation 2 "GameStudio" product which was a GameBoy player for the PS2.

 ## Action Relay Extreme for Game Boy Color
 Datel were one of the only companies releasing cheat devices for the Game Boy Color, which were incredibly popular thanks to supporting the Pokemon Gold & Silver games!